We Americans like our mayonnaise.

-This colorful homemade mayonnaise recipe is delicious, whips up in minutes, and smells amazing.
+This colorful homemade mayonnaise recipe whips up in 5 minutes and tastes absolutely amazing.
 It is based on the Nourishing Traditions cookbook recipe, and it is loaded with valuable enzymes due to the raw nature of the food.
 It will last two full weeks in the refrigerator.

 - 1 egg at room temperature